 As dog owners, we’ve all seen dog food brands that include fish as one of the listed ingredients, but not all fish provide the same benefits.
 Let’s have a look in more detail:

-Did you know that the American heart association recommends that we humans eat fish twice a week?
-The reason is that fish is an excellent source of Omega-3 fatty acids, vitamin D as well as important minerals such as calcium, phosphorus, iron, zinc, magnesium, and iodine.
+Did you know that the American Heart Association recommends that we humans eat fish twice a week?
+The reason is that fish is an excellent source of Omega-3 fatty acids, and vitamin D as well as important minerals such as calcium, phosphorus, iron, zinc, magnesium, and iodine.

 Did you know that the benefits of fish in a dog’s diet are very similar to the benefits of fish in our own diets?